-- (a) Project Meets the goals of the WIP or County Action Plan - (b) If applicable to the ag operation, the applicant has a plan (Con Plan, Ag E&S, MMP, or NMP).
-Development of such plans shall be included in the application if not yet developed prior to the application. - (c) The project implements BMP's included in the plan.
-Priority given to bmp's that reduce or control N, P, and/or sediment. - (d) Ag operations with ACA's shall implement BMPs necessary to abate storm water runoff, loss of sediment, nutrients, and other pollutants from the ACA.
+- 1. Project Meets the goals of and WIP or County Action Plan - 2.
+If applicable to the ag operation, the applicant has a plan (Con Plan, Ag E&S, MMP, or NMP).
+Development of such plans shall be included in the application if not yet developed prior to the application. - 3.
+The project implements BMP's included in the plan.
+Priority given to bmp's that reduce or control N, P, and/or sediment. - 4.
+Ag operations with ACA's shall implement BMPs necessary to abate storm water runoff, loss of sediment, nutrients, and other pollutants from the ACA.

-- (e) Proximity to surface waters, public drinking sources or karst geology with underground drainage systems or open sinkholes. - (f) The project must meet the design and construction standards established by the commission - (g) Any other criteria considered by the conservation district, as applicable, and approved by the Commission
+- 5. Proximity to surface waters, public drinking sources or karst geology with underground drainage systems or open sinkholes. - 6.
+Th project must meet the design and construction standards established by the commission - 7.
+Any other criteria considered by the conservation district, as applicable, and approved by the Commission